isomerpages/cris-scri/news-and-events/news/_posts/2024-05-15-post-Scaling new heights in breast cancer research to advance women’s health.md

 </div>
 <p><em>The view from Mount Kinabalu</em>
 </p>
-<p>Presently, Ying Jia is the project lead for a pilot trial at the National
+<p>Presently, Ying Jia is the project lead for a pilot trial at NUH which
-University Hospital (NUH), focusing on the implementation of an AI-powered tool to improve current screening performance and efficiency by assisting radiologists in reading mammography images.
-The team will also <a href="https://www.fathomx.co/post/fxmammo-approved-by-hsa-and-wins-award-in-healthcare-innomatch-2022" rel="noopener noreferrer nofollow" target="_blank">explore the possibility to scale up the project within public healthcare.
+looks at implementating an AI-powered tool to aid radiologists in reading mammography images more efficiently and accurately.
+The team will also
+<a href="https://www.fathomx.co/post/fxmammo-approved-by-hsa-and-wins-award-in-healthcare-innomatch-2022" rel="noopener noreferrer nofollow" target="_blank">explore the possibility to scale up the project within public healthcare.
 This will accelerate the development of a market-ready AI assistant for breast cancer diagnosis</a>.</p>
 <p>Ying Jia aspires to visit the Everest base camp one day, which mirrors
 her professional ambition to scale new heights in advancing women’s health — a climb she deems the most purposeful and worthwhile in her CRC journey.</p>